Dr Melanie Windridge is a plasma physicist, speaker and writer with a taste for adventure.

-She has a PhD in plasma physics (fusion energy) from Imperial College London where she remains an academic visitor, and has worked in education with the Ogden Trust, Anturus and Your Life.
-She is Communications Consultant for privately-funded fusion company Tokamak Energy and Director of Strategic Initiatives for the Fusion Industry Association, working to accelerate the development of fusion as a clean energy source for the future.
-She is currently Vice President of the prestigious Alpine Club.
+She has a PhD in plasma physics (fusion energy) from Imperial College London, where she remains an academic visitor.
+She is Communications Consultant for privately-funded fusion company Tokamak Energy, and UK Director of the Fusion Industry Association, working to accelerate the development of fusion as a clean energy source for the future.

 A regular public speaker, Melanie has addressed audiences at wide-ranging events.
 She has made countless television, radio and podcast appearances, both in the UK and abroad, including programmes for the BBC and National Geographic Channel.
 She has written articles for the Sunday Times magazine, Forbes, Physics World, Trail and more.

 Fusion Future: On the Path to Deep Decarbonisation

 Fusion is the elusive, ultimate energy source that will change the energy landscape; perhaps even change the world.
 The next decade will be an exciting one for fusion energy and Melanie will tell you why, looking at where fusion fits in the energy market and the factors now coming together.
 What does it take to harness the energy of the stars?

 Do we really understand the northern lights?
 Tour operators will have us believe that we do, but there are still mysteries hidden behind the dancing curtains of light.

 Interweaving the science with a background of their history, folklore and changing landscape, Aurora brings together space, place and science in magnificent style.
 In a journey that takes her through Scandinavia, Canada and Svalbard, culminating in a spectacular solar eclipse, Dr. Melanie Windridge delves into the Northern Lights.